-The Centre houses specialized labs, observation rooms, interview and testing rooms, as well as computer labs for large-scale studies.
+The Institute houses specialized labs, observation rooms, interview and testing rooms, as well as computer labs for large-scale studies.